 Once the wetland work was settled focus shifted to removing all the other invasive aliens.
 This included clearing the streams of a large number of attractive but very invasive species of Australian tree-fern and countless invasive creepers.

-The grassland has been “control-burnt” burnt twice to encourage natural species propagation such as Disa woodii and Watsonia spp.
+The grassland is “control-burnt” burnt routinely to encourage natural species propagation such as Disa woodii and Watsonia spp.

 The results of the hard work have been beyond all expectations and today it is heartening to see that the park is used right throughout the day by all age groups.
 It is wonderful to see the children playing and grandparents taking puppies for a walk.
 A very popular green community facility has been created.